John Rosenblum, Chair

 For 12 years she was the team physician for the US Biathlon Team, has served on their Board and on the Medical Committee of the International Biathlon Union.
 She also served on the Board of Trustees for Hurricane Island Outward Bound School for many years.
 Mary is married to Bruce Haffner and has two grown sons.
 She has a home in Hope, ME and a “day job” in Chicago, IL.

 Major General Douglas O’Dell, USMCR (Ret) was appointed Federal Coordinator for Gulf Coast Rebuilding by President George W. Bush on April 18th, 2008.
 In this role, he also served as a member of the Homeland Security Council.
-O’Dell retired from the Marine Corps in May, 2007 after more than 39 years of total service.
+O’Dell retired from the Marine Corps in May, 2008 after more than 40 years of total service.
+He currently consults on matters related to business development in the United States and Afghanistan.

-In that time he has commanded Marines at every level in the infantry from platoon to Division.
-While in command of 4th Marine Expeditionary Brigade (Anti-Terrorism) he oversaw operations to relieve the anthrax threat on Capitol Hill in 2001 and the reestablishment of the US Embassy in Kabul Afghanistan.
+He has commanded Marines at every level in the infantry from platoon to Division.
+While in command of 4th Marine Expeditionary Brigade (Anti-Terrorism) he oversaw operations to relieve the anthrax threat on Capitol Hill in 2001, and the reestablishment of the US Embassy in Kabul Afghanistan.
 In 2005, he was Commander, US Marine Forces, JTF Katrina/Rita during Gulf Coast relief operations while he was Commanding General, 4th Marine Division.

 Richard V. Palm